-The student must pass with 75% (for sonography program modules) or 70% (for all other programs) in the individual practical exams.
+The student must pass with 75% (for Diagnostic Medical Sonography and Cardiovascular Technologist) or 70% (for all other programs) in the individual practical exams.

-- If the student fails the exam, he or she will be asked to appear again within the 10 working days from the first exam. - The student cannot retake the same practical exam (s) more than once. - Practical grades will not be counted towards Cumulative GPA. - There is no retake for final practical exam in sonography pre-clinical course(s).
+- If the student fails the exam, he or she will be asked to appear again within the 10 working days from the first exam. - The student cannot retake the same practical exam (s) more than once. - Practical grades will not be counted towards Cumulative GPA.

+There is no retake for final practical exam in sonography pre-clinical course(s).
 Students will be asked to retake whole course if they fail final pre-clinical practical exam.